binary-manu/arch-ansible/README.md

 searching for roles.
 By default, the playbook restricts those paths to:

 * `$ARCH_ANSIBLE_ROOT/ansible/roles` where built-in roles reside.
-All built-in flows are grouped under `partitioning`, that why you need to refer to them as `partitioning/$FLOW_NAME`, such as `partitioning/mbr_lvm`;
+All built-in flows are grouped under `partitioning`, that is why you need to refer to them as `partitioning/$FLOW_NAME`, such as `partitioning/mbr_lvm`;
 * `$ARCH_ANSIBLE_ROOT/ansible/extra_roles` is meant to store third-party flows, so that they don't mess up with built-in stuff.